asiastawik/Optimization-Model-for-Maximizing-Production-Profit/README.md

 ## Objectives

-1. **Develop an optimization model** in Python to determine the production strategy that maximizes profit and reallocates working hours effectively.
+1. **Develop an optimization model** in Matlab to determine the production strategy that maximizes profit and reallocates working hours effectively.
 2. **Adjust the model** to include constraints for reducing CO2 emissions while maintaining the maximum profit.
 3. **Identify a new production strategy** that meets environmental regulations limiting weekly emissions to 4500 ppm.

-## Python Libraries and Tools Used

-- **PuLP**: For formulating and solving linear programming problems.
-- **NumPy**: For efficient numerical computations.
-- **Pandas**: For data manipulation and analysis.
-- **Matplotlib/Seaborn**: For visualizing the production and emissions data.

-## Model Interpretation
+## Implementation in MATLAB

+The model is implemented using MATLAB with the Gurobi solver for high-performance optimization.
+Gurobi's capabilities allow for efficiently solving large-scale linear programming problems, ensuring that the production plan is optimized for cost-effectiveness.

 ### Decision Variables